gregorbj/Archive-VisionEval/api/model_system_design.md

 |
 |
 |____vignettes
-|    |   my_package.Rmd
+|    |   VESimHouseholds.Rmd
-|    |   MyGoodModule.Rmd
+|    |   CreateHouseholds.Rmd
-|    |   MyEvenBetterModule.Rmd
+|    |   PredictWorkers.Rmd
 |    |   ...
 |
 |
 |____data
+|    |   Hh_df.rda
-|    |   MyGoodModuleSpecifications.rda
+|    |   CreateHouseholdsSpecifications.rda
-|    |   MyEvenBetterModuleSpecifications.rda
+|    |   HtProb_HtAp.rda
-|    |   parameters1.rda
+|    |   PredictWorkersSpecifications.rda
-|    |   parameters2.rda
+|    |   PropHhWkr_HtAg.rda
 |    |   ...
 |
 |
 |____man
-     |   Function1.Rd
+     |   CreateHouseholds.Rd
-     |   Data1.Rd
+     |   PredictWorkers.Rd
      |   ...

 ```

 The *DESCRIPTION* and *NAMESPACE* files are standard files required by the R package system.
 There are good sources available for describing the required contents of these files ([R Packages](http://r-pkgs.had.co.nz/)), so that will not be done here.
 Most of the entries in these files can be produced automatically from annotations in the R scripts that will be described next, using freely available tools such as [devtools](https://github.com/hadley/devtools) and [RStudio](https://www.rstudio.com/).
+The *LICENSE* file contains the text for the Apache 2 license which is the open source license that should be used for VisionEval packages.

 #### 8.1.
 The R Directory
 The *R* directory is where all the R scripts are placed which define the modules that are included in the package.
 Each module is defined by a single R script which has the name of the module (and the .R file extension).
 A module script does three things:
 1) It defines all of the parameters that are used by the submodel that the module implements.
 This can be done through simple declarations or through the application of more sophisticated statistical parameter estimation methods.
 2) It defines all the specifications for data that the module depends on.
 3) It defines all of the functions that implement the submodel.
   Each of these actions is described below.
-An example of the CreateHouseholds module script from the VESimHouseholds package is included in Appendix C.
+An example of the CreateHouseholds module script from the VESimHouseholds package is included in Appendix E.

 The **parameter definition** section of the module script does several things.
 First, if any of the data to be used in parameter calculations is contained in files (placed in the 'inst/extdata' directory), the script describes specifications for the data to be read from those files.
 This is done to assure that the parameters are calculated from correct data.
-All specification data input files are CSV-formatted text files.
+All parameter estimation data input files are CSV-formatted text files located in the "inst/extdata" directory.
 The data specifications for each file are organized in a list.
 A separate specification list is provided for each file that is to be read in.
 The specifications for a file identify the require data columns and the required attributes of those data.
 Following is an example:

 ```
 PumsHhInp_ls <- items(